 You should be aware that taxi drivers have assaulted passengers, including foreigners.

 Women travelling on their own, including when using taxis and walking in public areas, may be physically and verbally harassed or assaulted.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 Australians are urged to take the current security situation into consideration when moving around Egypt.
 Foreigners have been detained and harassed at military and civilian checkpoints.
-You should be aware that protests and labour disputes throughout Egypt continue to disrupt transport.
+Protests and labour disputes throughout Egypt may disrupt transport.
 You should monitor local media and check with your tour operator, airline or travel agent for information on any transport disruptions.

 Local driving practices and poor road conditions contribute to a high rate of road accidents in Egypt.
 Road travel, particularly outside the major cities, can be dangerous as cars, buses and trucks frequently drive at high speed and without headlights illuminated at night.
 Two major bus crashes in January 2006, in which Australians were killed and injured, highlight the risks.
 For this reason, tourists are advised to enter regional destinations (including Luxor) by air.
 For further advice, see our road travel page.

 The Cairo Metro (subway) system is reliable, but the maintenance and safety standards of other public road and rail transport are poor.